Andydiantu/Low_Rank_Generative_Models/README.md

 # Low Rank Generative Models

-This is the codebase of my MSc Dissertation at Imperial, focusing on exploring the applicatin of low rank method on generative models (such as Diffusion).
+This is the codebase for my MSc Dissertation at Imperial, focusing on exploring the application of low-rank methods to generative models (such as Diffusion).

 # File Structure

-`notesbooks` folder contains exploratary jupyter notebook code.
+The `notebooks` folder contains exploratory Jupyter Notebook code.

-`src` folder contains training and architecture code.
+The `src` folder contains training and architecture code.

 # TODO
-- [ ] Add EMA
+- [ ] Add EMA (Exponential Moving Average)
-- [ ] Add FID and BPD metrics
+- [ ] Add FID (Fréchet Inception Distance) and BPD (Bits Per Dimension) metrics
-- [ ] Add tensorborad for better logging
+- [ ] Add TensorBoard for better logging
-- [ ] Implemented post-hoc low rank compression
+- [ ] Implement post-hoc low-rank compression
-- [ ] Implmenet low rank training from scratch
+- [ ] Implement low-rank training from scratch
 - [ ] Extend to EDM2 structure

-# Current Problem to Solve
+# Current Problems to Solve
-- [ ] Sampling stage create VRAM bottleneck, makes out of VRAM problem.
+- [ ] The sampling stage creates a VRAM bottleneck, leading to out-of-memory errors.
-- [ ] Introduction of VAE in pipeline makes loss extremely high and unstable.
+- [ ] The introduction of a VAE (Variational Autoencoder) into the pipeline causes the loss to become extremely high and unstable.